 Dutch Hill Campground

-People camping during the winter in self-contained units can stay on a first-come/first serve basis in the electrical-only spaces in the marina parking lot.
+If you want to camp at Steamboat Lake State Park during the winter in self-contained units can stay on a first-come, first-served basis in the electrical-only spaces in the marina parking lot.
 There are 14 spaces open to campers.
 Basic non-electric camping is also available.
 Contact the park for more information.
 Please note that camping permits and valid vehicle passes are required for all campers in the winter.

 Seasonal activities in Steamboat Lake State Park